earthcomfy/recipe-api/README.md

 4. Set up a Postgres database for the project.
-5. Rename the `.env.example` file found in the root directory of the project to `.env` and update the environment variables accordingly. **Note:** For local development, Leave the Cloudinary configs empty.
+5. Rename the `.env.example` file found in the root directory of the project to `.env` and update the environment variables accordingly. **Note:** For local development, leave the Cloudinary configs empty.
 6. Run the following commands to setup the database tables and create a super user.

 ```